microsoft/WhatTheHack/015-Serverless/Student/Challenge-04.md

 | `exportCsvContainerName` | Blob storage CSV export container name (i.e "`export`") |
 | `blobStorageConnection` | `blobStorageConnection` pointer to the Key Vault secret |

-**HINT** the pointers to KeyVault Secrets must finish with a trailing "/" when not referring a version.
+**HINT:** The pointers to KeyVault Secrets must finish with a trailing "/" when not referring a version.
 For example: `@Microsoft.KeyVault(SecretUri=https://kvname.vault.azure.net/secrets/blobStorageConnection/)`

+If you did not configure the Function App in Azure to access Key Vault in the previous challenge, you will need to do this now:
-- Configure a Managed Identity for the Function.
+- Configure a Managed Identity for the Function App.
-- Go to the Keyvault, Access Control (IAM), and add the Managed Identity with the proper RBAC permissions to read secrets.
+- Go to the Key Vault's Access Control (IAM) settings, and add the Managed Identity with the proper Azure RBAC permissions to read secrets.

+### Configure TollBooth Application Code

 - Open the Tollbooth folder in Visual Studio Code.
 It's recommended to enable the suggested C# development extensions when prompted by VSCode.
 - Open the Todo Tree Extension.
 You will see a list of TODO tasks, where each task represents one line of code that needs to be completed.